 Our uncritical impulse to seek some greater consciousness is a toxic by-product of our evolutionary history.
 Fortunately, it can be counteracted through education, just as we use education to repair our false intuitions regarding the physics of projectiles, statistics, and geocentrism.

 Recognizing that our innate predispositions can mislead us is admittedly humbling.
 Overcoming these predispositions is difficult and at times disorienting.
 Such self-correction is, however, the only path to intellectual and emotional maturity.

-Modern religious apologists do not view arguments as crucial for discovering the truth.
+Modern religious apologists don’t view arguments as crucial for discovering the truth.
 Arguments are, instead, expedient tools to win converts.
 If you just caught a whiff of something rotten, it’s the corpse of natural theology.
-It is being gang-raped by theologians who smile and invite you to join them in having a “personal experience.”
+It’s being gang-raped by theologians who smile and invite you to join them in having a “personal experience.”

 Kathleen Stassen Berger, The Developing Person Through Childhood and Adolescence, p.
 273.

 Paul Bloom, “The Moral Life of Babies” (The New York Times, May 5, 2010)

 Robert Wright, Nonzero: The Logic of Human Destiny (2001)

 Death and Science: The Existential Underpinnings of Belief in Intelligent Design (Tracy, Hart, Martens; 2011)